openebs-archive/openebs-docs/docs/percona.md

 ### Select OpenEBS storage engine

 A storage engine is the data plane component of the IO path of a Persistent Volume.
 In CAS architecture, users can choose different data planes for different application workloads based on a configuration policy.
-OpenEBS provides different types of storage engines and chooses the right engine that suits your type of application requirements and storage available on your Kubernetes nodes.
+OpenEBS provides different types of storage engines.
+Choose the right engine that suits your type of application requirements and storage available on your Kubernetes nodes.
 More information can be read from [here](https://docs.openebs.io/docs/next/overview.html#openebs-storage-engines).

 ### Configure OpenEBS Local PV StorageClass